 Hong Kong’s official languages are both English and Chinese, so doing business is easy.

 Hong Kong's business district is known simply as Central and lies beneath Victoria Peak, looking across the harbour to Kowloon.
 You’ll find the financial giants here, including the Bank of China, whose zig-zagged tower is the city's most distinctive – if no longer its tallest.
 Nearby, in Wan Chai, is the HK Convention and Exhibition Centre, home to Fashion Week and many other business events.

 Want to know more about Hong Kong’s transformation into one of the world’s most developed economies?
-The Hong Kong Museum of History, next to Hung Hom MTR, tells the story.
-Entry HK$10 (80p) and open every day except Tuesday.
+The, next to Hung Hom MTR, tells the story.
+Entry is approximately HK$10 (80p) and open every day except Tuesday.

 There’s a huge concentration of luxury business hotels in Hong Kong.
 The Four Seasons, Mandarin Oriental and Langham Hong Kong fight it out at the top of various best business hotel rankings.
 The Peninsula, meanwhile, has been a Hong Kong icon since 1928 and recently had a huge renovation for its 85th birthday.
 Hotels in the city are always very full – 89% on average in 2013 – and this means rates are generally high; business travellers paid an average of £193.20 in 2013 according to business travel agent HRG.